Learning Optimal Strategies for Temporal Tasks in Stochastic Games: Preliminaries and Problem Formulation

+LTL can be used to specify a wide range of robotics tasks such as sequencing, surveillance, persistence, and avoidance.
+In the following example, we illustrate how a persistence task can be specified as an LTL formula, and we discuss the optimal controller and adversary strategies.

-\begin{example} Consider a simple persistence task $\varphi=\lozenge \square a$ in the SG from Fig.~\ref{fig:sg}.
-If the controller and the adversary always choose $\beta_2$ and $\beta_3$ in $s_0$ and $s_1$ respectively, $s_1$ will be eventually reached, followed by `$a$' being received after every transition; thus, satisfying the specification.
-However, if the adversary occasionally chooses $\beta_4$, $s_3$, a state without `$a$', will be eventually reached from any time-point in the game; this makes the probability of satisfying the specification $0$.
-In this case, the controller can improve~the~probability of satisfying $\varphi$ by choosing $\beta_1$ (in $s_0$), which w.p. $0.9$ leads to an infinite loop of $s_4$ and $s_5$, both labeled with `$a$'. \end{example}
+\begin{example} Consider a simple persistence task ``$\varphi=\lozenge \square \textit{charging}$'' in the SG presented in Fig.~\ref{fig:sg}.
+The robot controller can ensure that ``\textnormal{Charger(Agent-On)}'' is eventually reached by taking ``\textnormal{go down}'' in ``\textnormal{Entrance}'' persistently.
+However, the adversary can move the robot to ``\textnormal{Workspace}'', a state that is not labeled with ``charging'', thereby making the probability of satisfying the specification $0$.
+To avoid this, the controller can instead take ``go up'', which w.p. $0.1$ leads to ``\textnormal{Charger(Stuck)}'', a trap cell labeled with ``charging'', where the specification is guaranteed to be satisfied. \end{example}